BryttLucas/BryttLucas/README.md

 - 📫 How to reach me will be by Email. b.m.lucas.sr@gmail.com

 Hello,
-    I am person who likes puzzles or to fixing and built things.
-Any thing, I can work on.
-I love seeing what I am able to accomplish.
+    I am person who likes puzzles, fixing and built things.
+Anything I can work on electronically is my passion I love seeing what I am able to accomplish.
-Starting in High School I was repairing computers and update them with new components.
-My first computer only had 368 MB hard drive of storage on a acer system.
+Starting in High School I was able to repairing computers and update them with new components.
+My first computer only had 368 MB hard drive storage on a acer system.
-I have recently help a nonprofit organization with upadte all of their media displaying, live streaming and soundboard controlls.
+I have recently been helping a nonprofit organization with updating all of their media displays, Live streaming and soundboard controlls.
-    Having not much free time on my hand.
-I have built a new Desktop for me.
-Yes It has Windows 10 and I also install a Linux operating system.
-They"re on two different hard drives.
-Liking the linux system so far with alot to learn.
+     I have found time to built a new Desktop for me.
+Yes, It has Windows 10 and I also install a Linux operating system.
+They're on two different hard drives.I am Liking the linux system so far with a lot to learn.
 I been told that I am easy going and friend to everbody I meet.
                Thanks for taking some of your time to learn a little bit about me.
                                                                              Brytt Lucas